E-scooters are getting computer vision to curb pedestrian collisions

 Last week, micromobility companies Luna and Voi Technology came together to kick off a test fleet of e-scooters with pedestrian detection.
 The test scooters are deployed in Northampton, England.

 Luna, a Dublin-based start-up, developed the system of cameras and sensors that it says will enable the scooters to learn and respond to their environments.
-Voi, a Scottish e-scooter manufacturer, integrated Luna’s computer vision system into 50 of its e-scooters.
+Voi, a Swedish e-scooter manufacturer, integrated Luna’s computer vision system into 50 of its e-scooters.

 Pedestrian detection systems aren’t new.
 They’ve helped drivers of high-end cars avoid colliding with people and other vehicles for years.
 But introducing that type of technology to e-scooters gives local authorities access to a real-time camera feed, enabling them to monitor and better police rider behavior.
 It also enables cities to quickly respond to crashes or potholes.